matt-harrison/starwars/README.md

   * audit each constant
 * move enemy dodge loop out of Player class
 * make enemy projectile rate a property of the level?
+  * weaponCount redundant to game.count?
-  * is weaponReady redundant to low shoot probability?
+  * isWeaponReady redundant to low shoot probability?
-  * (weaponReady also used for player max shoot rate)
+  * (isWeaponReady also used for player max shoot rate)

 FEATURES:
 * do not clear score after winning game